benblack769/benblack769.github.io/coding_posts/1996-10-16-intuition_structure.md

+---
+layout: post
+title: Intuition and structure: The story of code
+---

 When I first started coding, I thought that coding was like other forms of engineering.
 You have a task, and you have some tools to solve that task, the challenge is to piece together the tools in a clever way to make a working solution.
 It is a pretty common thought, and not entirely wrong, either.
 Many libraries and frameworks are built with this methodology in mind.
 But I find it lacking.

 The problem that finally forced me to work on this was a game I designed and wrote.
 When I first started writing it, it was almost all in a single 4500 line file, with several functions that were multiple hundreds of lines (with a dense coding style).
 If you want to laugh at some really bad code, you can find that file <a href="https://gist.github.com/weepingwillowben/9f180dda531aed3249836efe12351033">here</a>  I spent almost 2 years refactoring it and improving the AI, and ended up rewriting the whole thing around 3 times (you can see the latest version on <a href="https://github.com/weepingwillowben/qtwargame">my github here</a>).
 But every time I was deeply unsatisfied.
 I was unsatisfied with my AI design, I was unsatisfied with my GUI, and I was unsatisfied with the abstractions my code had, and the additional burden they placed on me.
 And eventually I grew impatient enough, and the code hard enough, that I abandoned the project.
 I just wasn't smart enough to solve the problems I needed to solve.
 And that made me sad.